The Wegener Farm FAQs

 In addition to sequestering carbon, our system also creates less.
 We use less fuel, we don’t use chemicals that require intensive use of fossil fuels to create, such as synthetic fertilizers, and your produce does not need to be shipped on co2-creating trucks from California or Mexico.

 So… how cool is that?
 You get great food and lower your carbon footprint at the same time!

-We also focus on feeding the soil biology instead of feeding plants directly using organic amendments such as kelp meal, alfa meal, bloodmeal, bonemeal, fish emulsion, minerals, green manures (cover crops), and animal manures (applied according to organic guidelines).
+We also focus on feeding the soil biology instead of feeding plants directly using organic amendments such as kelp meal, alfa meal, bloodmeal, bonemeal, fish emulsion, minerals, green manures (cover crops), and LOTS of compost.

 How do you control pests and disease?

 This is a huge challenge for organic growers, and for us.
 We accept a “normal” amount of disease and pests, unlike conventional systems which seek to irradicate all of it.
 We focus on five key measures to keep things under control.

 We try to grow varieties that have natural disease resistance.
 We do not use GMO varieties, which makes this more challenging, but even in the non-GMO world there are varieties that are more resistant than others to certain diseases.